South Canyon Fire

-The South Canyon Fire was a 1994 wildfire that took the lives of 14 wildland firefighters on Storm King Mountain, near Glenwood Springs, Colorado, on July 6, 1994.
-Often referred to as the Storm King fire, the fire was started by a dry lightning storm, sending several wildland firefighting crews to engage the fire.
-On July 6th, a cold front reached the area, increasing wind speed and creating a surge in fire activity.
+The South Canyon Fire was a 1994 wildfire that killed 14 wildland firefighters on Storm King Mountain, near Glenwood Springs, Colorado, on July 6, 1994.
+Often referred to as the Storm King fire, the fire was started by a dry lightning storm on July 2, sending several wildland firefighting crews to engage the fire.
+Smokejumpers, interagency hotshot crews, and helitack crews were dispatched to engage the fire from multiple bases.

+On July 6, a cold front reached the area, increasing wind speed and creating a surge in fire activity.
 A major spot fire developed and entrapped 9 hotshots, 3 smokejumpers, and 2 helitack crewmembers, leading to their deaths.
+The fire grew to 2,115 acres before being contained and controlled July 11.

+After the fire was contained, an official investigation was launched to identify critical failure points and prevent a similar disaster.
+The investigation found that both dispatch centers and incident leadership failed to communicate fire weather and behavior accordingly.
+In addition to those failures, firefighters on the ground did not recognize or failed to communicate the compromise of the majority of the 10 Standard Firefighting Orders and 18 Watch Out Situations.
+The investigation has since been criticized for inaccuracies and poor practices.

 Background

 During June of 1994, Colorado experienced record highs and weather patterns of intense thunderstorms, leading to several wildfires across the state.
 Red flag warnings were issued for western Colorado based on forecasts for dry thunderstorms with strong and gusty winds.
 Western Colorado was in extreme drought, as shown on the July 9 Palmer Drought Index map.

 The Bureau of Land Management's Grand Junction District had experienced several fires, which were twice the annual average.
 Type 1 and 2 Incident Management Teams had responded to five times the number of fires that they would respond to in a normal year.
 The district issued a directive ordering all fires to be attacked and suppressed as soon as possible.

 The Grand Junction District, which included the BLM regional dispatch center, was in very high to extreme fire danger, with 90 percent of its firefighting resources committed to fires.
 Lightning storms during the previous 2 days had resulted in more than 40 new fires, and the district had developed a priority list for initial attack.
-Highest priority was given to fires threatening residences, structures, and utilities, and to fires with the highest potential for spread.
+Fires threatening residences, structures, and utilities, or those highest potential to spread, were given the highest priority.